 Set hamburger mixture aside until gravy is made.

-2. Put the pan over high heat, and heat to a boiling, then add two teaspoons of the Beef Stock Concentrate (or two buillion cubes), and stir, and then turn down to simmer for ten minutes.
+Put the pan over high heat and heat to boiling.
+Then add two teaspoons of the beef stock concentrate (or two bouillon cubes), and stir.
+Then turn down to simmer for ten minutes.

-3. After ten minutes of simmering, then bring mixture back to boiling, and then gradually add 3 Tbsp of Corn Starch, whisking rapidly as you gradually sprinkle it into the boiling mixture, until it is all dissolved (not clumped) into the mixture..keep stirring until mixture is thicker, like a gravy consistency.
+After ten minutes of simmering, bring the mixture back to boiling.
+Gradually add 3 Tbsp of corn starch, whisking rapidly as you sprinkle it into the boiling mixture until it is all dissolved (not clumped).
+Keep stirring until mixture is thicker, like a gravy consistency.

-2. Cut them into 2 - 3 inch sections, and then place them in the boiling water of kettle (water must be boiling).
+Cut potatoes into 2 3-inch sections and place them in the boiling water of kettle (water must be boiling).

-3. Add lid onto kettle and turn down to simmering, and simmer them for 30 minutes or until soft.
+Add lid onto kettle and turn down to simmer.
+Simmer for 30 minutes or until soft.

-4. Once potatoes are cooked, then drain them using a colandar, discarding all the remaining water (carefully).
+Once potatoes are cooked, drain them using a colander.
+Discard all the remaining water (carefully).

-6. After they are completely mashed, then add butter, and stir and blend into the potatoes.
+After they are completely mashed, add butter.
+Stir and blend into the potatoes.

 Gradually add the milk, a little bit at a time, until the potatoes are a fluffy consistency.
-You may need more milk, in case it is too clumpy..but make sure the potatoes are fluffy and not runny (why a little milk at a time is required).
+You may need more milk, in case it is too clumpy.
+Make sure the potatoes are fluffy and not runny (why a little milk at a time is required).

-Sprinkle the pepper (and salt) over the hamburger mixture.
+Sprinkle 1/2 tsp of pepper (and salt if desired) over the hamburger mixture.

 Add the mashed potato mixture evenly over top the hamburger mixture.